Łukasz Szukała

-Łukasz Szukała (born 26 May 1984), is a Polish professional footballer who, among others, played as a centre back for the Poland national football team.
+Łukasz Szukała (born 26 May 1984) is a Polish former professional footballer who played as a centre-back.

+After starting out his career at Metz B in France, Szukała went on to compete professionally in Germany, Romania, Saudi Arabia and Turkey, respectively.

+At international level, Szukała represented the Poland senior team between 2013 and 2015, earning 17 caps and one goal in the process.

 Club career

 Universitatea Cluj

 In June 2011, Szukała joined Universitatea Cluj on a three-year contract.

-FCSB
+Steaua București

 In August 2012, Łukasz signed with Romanian giants Steaua București.

 On 4 November 2012, Szukała scored his first goal for title-chasing Steaua in a 3–1 win against their Bucharest arch-rivals, Dinamo, guaranteeing him a good relationship with the very demanding Steaua fans.
 In 2014, he was voted as the best foreign footballer in Liga I.

-Ittihad FC
+Al Ittihad

 On 3 January 2015, he signed a contract with Al-Ittihad, when he entered his final six months of the deal with Steaua.
 The two clubs reached an agreement to release the player before his contract with Steaua ended, thus he joined Al-Ittihad in January 2015.

 International career

 Szukała made his first appearance for the Poland national football team against Denmark in 2013.

 He scored his first goal for the national side in the 7–0 victory over Gibraltar.